Dr Florian Doster

-The recent report by the Intergovernmental Panel on Climate Change (IPCC) predicts serious consequences from further emitting CO2 into the atmosphere, thereby accelerating man-made climate change.
-A maximum of 2°C of global temperature increase is targeted, with a strong ambition to not exceed an increase of 1.5°C. This requires drastic reductions in our CO2 emissions.
-Part of this decrease in emissions from fossil fuel combustion and other sources comes from promoting other energy sources, like renewable energies (i.e. wind, solar, hydro, geothermal energies) or from an increase in the deployment of carbon capture and storage (CCS).
-Surface renewable energy sources like solar, wind and hydro can readily be used in the form of electrical power if sufficient capacities are installed and natural conditions are favourable enough to be economic.
-Installed capacities within the UK increased from about 5 GW in 2005 to about 30 GW in 2015 with an outlook of further drastic increase in capacities.
-In case of overproduction, electricity can be stored in grids or batteries at limited capacity.
-As part of a Geoenergy application, these energies will be stored in the subsurface after conversion to e.g. hydrogen, thermal energy, or compressed air until needed, allowing for back-production within short and longer time scales of hours to years.
+The recent report by the Intergovernmental Panel on Climate Change predicts serious consequences from further emitting CO2 into the atmosphere, thereby accelerating man-made climate change.
+This requires a drastic decarbonisation of our economies by switching from fossil fuels to renewable energies like wind, solar, hydro, or geothermal or by implementing carbon capture and storage (CCS) at scale.
+Renewable energies can readily be used in the form of electrical power.
+When electricity production exceeds the demand, electricity can be stored in grids or batteries at limited capacity.
+At larger scale, electricity can be stored in the subsurface after conversion to, for example, hydrogen, thermal energy, or compressed air until needed, allowing for back-production within short and longer time scales of hours to years.

-CCS overlaps with such storage sites, but with the aim of permanent storage.
-The UK, especially Scotland, is an attractive target for CCS implementation and is considered to significantly extend the lifetime of oil and gas reservoirs, thereby strengthening the related industrial sectors.
-The combined technologies of geothermal energy production, subsurface energy storage or CCS refer to the geoengineering aspects of Subsurface Energy Systems (SES).
-In this context, SES rather refers to the integration of Geoenergy applications with energy production at the surface as well as economic, societal and policy aspects.
+In comparison to temporary energy storage, CCS aims at safe and permanent storage.
+The UK and especially offshore storage sites in Scotland are attractive targets for CCS and considered to extend the lifetime of oil and gas reservoirs significantly, thereby strengthening the related industrial sectors.
+The combined technologies of geothermal energy production, subsurface energy storage or CCS refer to the geoengineering aspects of subsurface energy systems (SES).
+In this context, SES rather refers to the integration of geoenergy applications with energy production at the surface as well as economic, societal and policy aspects.

 Full-time: 1 year

-A number of courses are related to the application of learning in the upstream petroleum industry.
-Other courses specifically address aspects not currently covered in the petroleum industry in great detail (e.g. geothermal, energy storage).
-The aims of the Programme are to make aware and enhance the skills related to professional engineering and geoscience and related scientific methods.
+SES is building on a number of courses related to the upstream petroleum industry currently taught at Heriot-Watt University within other programmes.
+New courses specifically address the important aspects related to geothermal energy, energy storage or CCS.
+The aims of this programme are to increase awareness and enhance the skills related to professional engineering and geoscience and related scientific methods.